Likelihood-based estimation and prediction for a measles outbreak in Samoa: Discussion and conclusion

 \subsection{Identifiability and Uncertainty Quantification}

 Due to the ability to use the standard likelihood toolbox with the reformulation, we are also able to perform identifiability analysis in a straightforward manner.

 We see that $\Rz$ is identifiable in our analysis, which is consistent with the findings of \citet{roosa2019} that show that $\mathcal{R}_0$ is identifiable even if there are identifiability issues with the other parameters.
 We do note however, that the identifiability of the individual parameters is only possible due to the regularisation terms added, as prior likelihoods, to the likelihood function, and without them, there is evidence that there is practical nonidentifiability of model parameters $\beta$ and $\gamma$.
+This is likely related to the relaxation of the assumption that the initial state is known, since both are related to $\Rz$, where the initial condition appears (through $\dot{S}$ and $\dot{E}$).

 Further, the coverage properties of the intervals we have constructed with regularisation are not well-known.
 Work in post-selection inference is formalising the properties of estimators that are regularised, or data-informed in some ways, in particular for methods like lasso \citep{hastie_statistical_2015}.
 There have also been alternative formulations that rely on imposing physically-motivated constraints on the problem to construct confidence intervals with appropriate coverage properties \citep{kuusela_2017}.
 In our work, we interpret the regularisation terms as prior likelihoods, or additional data.
 This means the properties of our confidence intervals can be more directly justified in terms of the relevant joint sampling distribution involving both the present study data, and our prior regularisation data.
 This introduces a dependence on the quality of the prior data, similar to the dependence of Bayesian credible intervals on the prior distribution.

 Thus, there still remains the question of whether the approximate intervals we compute have close to the correct coverage, and how the sampling distribution should depend on the auxiliary data.
 The simple SIR experiment (in the Supplementary Material) suggests that the $\Rz$ profile should be skewed without the presence of prior regularisation data, whereas we see a more symmetrical profile when that additional regularisation data is added in the case study.